 How Does Severance Pay Affect My Taxes

 If you have recently been terminated from your place of employment and have received a severance package or severance pay, you might have some questions about what comes next.
-Whether you are wondering, can I get unemployment after severance pay, or simply desire more information about how severance pay will affect you come tax time, there is a lot to consider.
+Whether you are wondering, can I get unemployment after severance pay, can I collect EI if I get fired? or simply desire more information about how severance pay will affect you come tax time, there is a lot to consider.

 At Soni Law Firm, we are committed to helping you understand and protect your rights as an employee.
 We know that losing your job is an overwhelming and stressful situation.
 In this article, we will provide you with some helpful information that will assist you in understanding what your severance pay will mean for you.
 For more information on severance pay and for a better understanding of who is entitled to severance pay, see our previous article, Understanding Severance Pay in Ontario.